Code of Ethics

 - I will be truthful and forthcoming in all communications, reporting, and recordkeeping

-- Employees may address questions about ethical matters or professional conduct to their supervisor, to the head of their Division or Department, to the Vice President of Quality and Improvement, to the Vice President of Human Resources or to BAMSI’s Ethics Committee and the Chief Operations Officer through the procedure described in BAMSI’s Conflict of Interest Policy.
+- Employees may address questions about ethical matters or professional conduct to their supervisor, to the head of their Division or Department, to BAMSI’s Compliance Officer or Compliance Manager, or to their HR Business Partner in accordance with BAMSI Code of Ethics or other policy.

 - All BAMSI employees are Mandated Reporters under Massachusetts law, and are required to report all suspected violations of BAMSI’s Code of Ethics and Professional Conduct, including but not limited to waste, fraud, abuse, neglect, mistreatment, misappropriation, and theft (per BAMSI policy).
 Employees must also report instances of suspected abuse, neglect or mistreatment to the Department of Children and Families (DCF), Executive Office of Elder Affairs (EOEA) or the Disabled Persons Protection Commission (DPPC), as appropriate.